 Also of interest is that Hamburg has more people living here who work in computers and math than 95% of the places in the US.

 In addition, Hamburg is home to many people who could be described as "urban sophisticates", which are people who are not only wealthy and employed in professional occupations, but highly educated to boot.
 Urban sophisticates have urbane tastes - whether they reside in a big or small city, a suburb, or a little town.
 Urban sophisticates support bookstores, quality clothing stores, enjoy luxury travel, and in big cities, they are truly the patrons of the arts, attending and supporting institutions such as opera, symphony, ballet, and theatre.

-The per capita income in Hamburg in 2010 was $42,715, which is upper middle income relative to New Jersey, and wealthy relative to the rest of the US.
-This equates to an annual income of $170,860 for a family of four.
+The per capita income in Hamburg in 2010 was $40,584, which is middle income relative to New Jersey, and wealthy relative to the rest of the US.
+This equates to an annual income of $162,336 for a family of four.
 However, Hamburg contains both very wealthy and poor people as well.

 The most common language spoken in Hamburg is English.
-Other important languages spoken here include Spanish and Chinese.
+Other important languages spoken here include Spanish and German.